Sports Injuries – The 4 Usual Suspects

 Problematic emotional reactions can be caused by pain that doesn’t resolve or gets worse over time, or if the injury seems more intense than it should be compared to other people with the same injury.

 Depression is a major issue, and it makes other emotions more pronounced.
 It’s also harder to recover from injury when you’re depressed

 Sprains are the most common injury in sports.
 The injuries to the ligaments occur when the ligament is suddenly stretched past its limit, causing it to deform or even tear.
 To prevent sprains, make sure you warm up and stretch joints (don’t stretch too far) to increase strength and range of motion.

-Among all sports injuries stress fracture is also the most common sport injury like sprains.
-It can be avoided by completing a proper warm up which includes stretching, and a proper cooldown.
-Make sure to warmup and cooldown all parts of the body.
+Among all sports injuries, stress fracture is also the most common sports injury like sprains.
+It can be avoided by completing a proper warm-up which includes stretching, and a proper cool down.
+Make sure to warm up and cooldown all parts of the body.
 Remember that rest is very important and try not to put too much stress on one body part.